-Email invitation to all UK working members (coming soon)
+Email invitation to all UK working members (this audit is now closed)

 This is a national clinical audit developed in collaboration with the British Society for Medical Dermatology.
 It is based on the audit standards derived from the British Association of Dermatologists' guidelines for the management of bullous pemphigoid 2012 and is open to all BAD members in the UK and those in their clinical team.